dimak01/sharp-bridge/Docs/ProjectOverview.md

    - Manages parameter boundaries

 4. **IVTubeStudioPCClient** - Interface for VTube Studio communication
-   - Manages WebSocket connection
+   - Defines contract for WebSocket connection management
-   - Handles authentication
+   - Specifies authentication flow
-   - Discovers VTube Studio port
-   - Sends parameters
+   - Declares methods for port discovery and parameter sending
+   - Currently implemented with a dummy class for testing

 5. **IApplicationOrchestrator** - Primary service that coordinates the flow
    - Initializes and connects all components
    - Manages component lifecycle (initialization, operation, shutdown)
    - Processes tracking data from phone to PC
+   - Handles keyboard input for runtime configuration changes

-6. **IServiceStatsProvider<T>** - Interface for components that provide statistics
+6. **IServiceStatsProvider** - Interface for components that provide statistics
    - Returns structured statistics about component state
    - Enables centralized monitoring of application health
    - Supports console status display

+7. **IConsoleRenderer** - Interface for rendering application status to console
+   - Provides methods for updating the display with service statistics
+   - Registers formatters for different types of data
+   - Manages console display and layout

+8. **IFormatter** - Interface for formatting specific types of data for display
+   - Converts domain objects to human-readable string representations
+   - Supports different verbosity levels that can be cycled at runtime
+   - Specializations exist for different tracking data types

 ## Application Organization